 Pride Tape is a badge of support from teammates, coaches, parents and pros to young LGBTQ+ players.
 It shows every player that they belong playing the sports they love.
 That we’re all on the same team.
 Buying Pride Tape will help support LGBTQ+ youth outreach initiatives, such as You Can Play and the Institute for Sexual Minority Studies and Services.
 That means every roll of tape will make an impact in sports and beyond.

-For $25, order your Penguins Pride Puck in support of You Can Play and the Pittsburgh Tigers.
-Side #1 of your Penguins Pride Puck features a rainbow pattern, while YOU have the opportunity to design Side #2.
-A set of four (4) Pride decals comes included with your Penguins Pride Puck.
-The decals feature messaging that will allow you to celebrate the Pride community and share your allyship.
+For $25, fans had the opportunity to order a Penguins Pride Puck in support of You Can Play and the Pittsburgh Tigers.
+Side #1 of the Penguins Pride Puck featured a rainbow pattern, while fans were able to design Side #2 with an enclosed set of four (4) Pride decals.
+The decals featured messaging to celebrate the Pride community and share the allyship of our fans.

 Watch our Pride Panel hosted by Jonas Worth with You Can Play.
 Panelists include Bayne Pettinger (NHL Player Agent, CAA), Alex Valvo (Referee & Former Sabres Intern), Adam Knoerzer (Pittsburgh Tigers Co-Founder & Player) and Jeff McLean (Pride Tape Founder & Owner).

 In partnership with Jason Zucker’s Give16 campaign and UNRL, the Give16 Pride Hat was designed with equality, inclusion and representation in mind.
-This limited edition hat won’t last long with orders being accepted until May 1.
-Get yours today, available in either a black or white style, to lend an assist to the Penguins Foundation, our featured nonprofit organizations and the LGBTQ+ community.
+This limited edition hat was available in conjunction with the Pride Game in April.
+Keep an eye out in case these exclusive hats drop once again!